ZhechengLiao/ZhechengLiao/README.md

 -->
 - 🧩 Currently a UCSB second-year student double major in Data Science and Math and minor in Physics.

-- 🤖 I love Machine Learning and NLP.
+- 🤖 I love Machine Learning and Math.

 - 🚀 I'd like to create an AI to help humans accelerate **basic science**(physics, math, etc.)